fasihase/paranuara/README.md

     #### Download the project

     ```commandline
-    Download or Clone the project from https://github.com/fasihase/paranuara.git into paranuara-hivery folder
+    Download or Clone the project from [GitHub Page](https://github.com/fasihase/paranuara.git) into paranuara-hivery folder.
     ```

     #### Activate Virtual Environment, if not activated: